 1.)
 Chandra Namaskar (Moon Salutation)

-You must be well aware of sun-salutation, but we hardly talk about moon-salutation.
-Like sun-salutation, each step is coordinated with breathing.
-The difference between moon salutation (yin) and sun solution (yang) is that the latter about the heat, light, and activity in our lives, and the former is about calmness, cooling-off, and meditation.
+You must be well aware of sun salutation, but we hardly talk about moon salutation.
+Like sun salutation, each step is coordinated with breathing.
+The difference between moon salutation (yin) and sun solution (yang) is that the latter is about the heat, light, and activity in our lives, and the former is about calmness, cooling-off, and meditation.

 Moon Salutation for mental health:

 Moon Salutations are used to calm the mind and draw your awareness inward.
 It helps you in channelizing the lunar energy; which has cool, relaxing, and creative qualities.
 The best part about Moon Salutation is that the slow stretches allow you to connect with each part of your body and bring your maximum awareness to it.
-It stretches the spine, hamstrings, and backs of legs; strengthens leg, arm, back, and stomach muscles.
+It stretches the spine, hamstrings, and backs of the legs; strengthens the leg, arm, back, and stomach muscles.

 2.)
 Chakrasana (Wheel pose)

 Chakrasana is extremely beneficial for those who usually hunch over the desk all day long.
 The backward bend in the pose will relieve tension or stress from the body and help in decreasing the ailments arising out of it.
 One of the best yoga asanas for mental well-being is also helpful in strengthening and toning your muscles.

 Chakrasana for mental health: